matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/README.md

     * Here is a link to my pictorial on setting up R and RStudio: [http://www.mjdenny.com/Data_Science_Tools.html](http://www.mjdenny.com/Data_Science_Tools.html).
 There is also a bit on using GitHub, which I highly recommend!

  2. **8-31-17: Getting Started with R Programming**:
     * In this workshop, we will get started writing our first R commands.
-In particular, we kearn about defining variables, writing comments, doing some basic math, comparing variables, and printing information to the R console.
-Nothing here will be particularly fancy, but this is the stuff I use most often in my day-to-day workflow.
+In particular, we will learn about defining variables, writing comments, doing some basic math, comparing variables, and printing information to the R console.
+This is the stuff I use most often in my day-to-day workflow, and will form the foundation for the more advanced programming concepts we learn throughout this series.